urbit/urbit.org-reloaded/content/docs/userspace/threads/examples/child-thread.md

 ## Start thread and get its result

-If we want to actually get the result of the thread we started, it's slightly more complicated:
+If we want to actually get the result of the thread we started, it's slightly more complicated.
+We note that this is mostly the same as `await-thread:strandio`.

 #### `parent.hoon`